TechSavantis/polisparalela/site/content/thinks/choose-web-design-agency.md

 > Dear Tony,

-I'm the owner of an architect practice in Brighton and we'd like to talk to Tomango about rebranding our business and developing a new website.
+I'm the owner of an architect practice in Brighton and we'd like to talk to Polis Paralela about rebranding our business and developing a new website.

 Is this something you’d be interested in?